hmlongco/Resolver/Documentation/Scopes.md

 ## Scope: Graph

-This scope will reuse any instances resolved during a given resolution cycle.
+This scope will reuse any object instances resolved during a given resolution cycle.

 When all objects are resolved the cached instances will be discarded and the next call to resolve them will produce new instances.